IntersectMBO/product-website/docs/vision/vision-2030.md

-To empower a global ecosystem of builders, businesses, and communities by providing a scalable, secure, and research-based platform that enables the creation of a new, transparent, and fair digital economy.
+To empower a global ecosystem of builders, businesses, and communities by providing a scalable, secure, and research-based platform that enables the creation of transparent and fair digital economies.

 ### Vision

-Cardano is the most secure, reliable and censorship-resistant blockchain for mission critical applications to power economies of the future.
+Cardano is the most secure, reliable and decentralized-censorship-resistant blockchain for mission critical applications to power economies of the future.